ultrajg86/typeorm-transactional/README.md

 ## It's a fork of [typeorm-transactional-cls-hooked](https://github.com/odavid/typeorm-transactional-cls-hooked) for new versions of TypeORM.

-A `Transactional` Method Decorator for [typeorm](http://typeorm.io/) that uses [cls-hooked](https://www.npmjs.com/package/cls-hooked) to handle and propagate transactions between different repositories and service methods.
+A `Transactional` Method Decorator for [typeorm](http://typeorm.io/) that uses [ALS](https://nodejs.org/api/async_context.html#class-asynclocalstorage) or [cls-hooked](https://www.npmjs.com/package/cls-hooked) to handle and propagate transactions between different repositories and service methods.

 See [Changelog](#CHANGELOG.md)